 Do you ever look at your bank account at the end of the month and wonder how the number staring back at you got so low?
 Well when you’re not keeping a close eye on your budget, it’s easy to lose track of where your money is going.
-You may feel like you have your spending under control, but there’s a chance that there might be a few monthly expenses eating away at your budget that you could work to reduce.
+You may feel like you have your spending under control, but there’s a good chance that there might be a few monthly expenses eating away at your budget that you could work to reduce.

-If you want a traditional cable experience without the usual hit to your monthly expenses, Sling TV might be your best bet.
+If you want a traditional cable experience without the usual hit to your monthly expenses, Sling TV might be your best.
 For those looking for a more modern streaming service, you can’t go wrong with choices like Netflix and Prime Video.
 You may not even want to pay anything at all if you’re budget is tight or if TV isn’t an important part of your life.
 If this is the case, there are some great free sources of TV and movies like cable network apps, YouTube, or even your public library.

 With all of these options at your disposal, you might find it overwhelming to pick the best service for your needs, but with a little research, you may be able to find something that fits your lifestyle and your budget.

 When you’re looking ahead to Christmas, Valentine’s Day, birthdays, anniversaries, and beyond, it may feel like the onslaught of holidays is never ending.
-These days often come with the expectation of gifts, and costs can start to add up.
+These days often come with the expectation of gifts, and these costs can start to add up.
 How are you supposed keep up with the all of this gift-giving when you still have to keep up with all of your normal monthly expenses?

-It might be time to start rethinking the way you’re spending your holidays with friends and family.
+It might be time to start rethinking the way your spending your holidays with friends and family.
 Try planning a fun outing into nature or put together a DIY gift that you know your significant other would love.

-Holidays are about celebrating a special occasion, and this doesn’t have to involve spending money normally reserved for your monthly expenses.
+Holidays are about celebrating a special occasion, and this doesn’t have to involve spending the money normally reserved for your monthly expenses.

 As important as it is to maintain a healthy lifestyle, the idea of going to the gym four times and week and stocking your pantry with “superfoods” may seem a little out of reach to someone living paycheck to paycheck.
 Gym memberships are pricey, making a healthy meal every night may seem time consuming, and you might have little time in your busy schedule to look after your health.
 Fortunately, there are plenty of ways to stay in shape without being forced into paying high gym fees.
 Here are a few ways to help you do it: